 This course will be offered online via the free, easy-to-use Zoom program.

 Death—it’s normal, it’s natural.
 It will happen to us, it will happen to our loved ones.
 Yet why do we not know more about it?
-In this course you will learn from various speakers about the process of dying, choices and options, differing cultural and spiritual beliefs, legal and ethical issues, and more.
+In this moderated discussion course led by Elizabeth Dillman, we will discuss a wide variety of subjects, including the process of dying, choices and options, differing cultural and spiritual beliefs, legal and ethical issues, and more.

 OLLI: the Osher Lifelong Learning Institute at Berkshire Community College Partners in education with Williams College, Bard College at Simon's Rock and the Massachusetts College of Liberal Arts 1350 West Street | Pittsfield, MA 01201 | 413.236.2190 | email@example.com